 Smithsonite is a gemstone quality zinc carbonate (ZnCO3), sometimes referred to as "zinc spar".
 Although smithsonite is an important ore of zinc, it is rarely found in well-formed crystals.
 Most deposits of smithsonite are found in globular or botryoidal (grape-like) clusters with only a few localities known to produce large, pure crystals of smithsonite.
 Owing to the rarity of gem-quality crystals, smithsonite is one of the lesser-known gemstones.
 Thus, it is primarily sought after by gem collectors rather than by jewelry designers.

 Smithsonite is actually one of two zinc-bearing minerals previously known as calamine (the other mineral is hemimorphite).
 For many years, smithsonite and hemimorphite were believed to be the same mineral.
 Originally, the name calamine was used only in reference to the mineral hemimorphite.
-However, later, in 1803, renowned British chemist and mineralogist, James Smithson (1765?1829) was the first to describe calamine as two distinct minerals - a zinc carbonate and a zinc silicate; and in 1832, François Sulpice Beudant named the zinc silicate "smithsonite", in honor of James Smithson.
-The zinc carbonate is considered to be the rarer of the two and was named hemimorphite.
+However, later, in 1803, renowned British chemist and mineralogist, James Smithson (1765-1829) was the first to describe calamine as two distinct minerals - a zinc carbonate and a zinc silicate; and in 1832, Francois Sulpice Beudant named the zinc carbonate "smithsonite", in honor of James Smithson.
+The zinc silicate is considered to be the rarer of the two and was named hemimorphite.

 Smithsonite is identified as a zinc carbonate and distinguished from closely related hemimorphite through its composition and crystal form.
 Smithsonite forms in the trigonal crystal system while hemimorphite, the zinc silicate, forms with orthorhombic crystals.
 Smithsonite has a hardness of 5 on the Mohs scale and a higher density than that of hemimorphite.
 Smithsonite is actually denser than most gemstones.
 In fact, its density is higher than both sapphire and ruby.
 Smithsonite can be easily mistaken for chrysoprase, but smithsonite is much softer and typically lighter in color.